Shipping Samples to a Biorepository

 5. Click Shipments in the top bar

-7. Grab the current tube of your first sample.
-Scan or manually enter the Sample ID into the sample ID box
+7. Take the current tube of your first sample, and scan the Sample ID into the sample ID box

-9. Back in OvDx, scan or manually enter the Global ID on the new tube containing the sample into the Global ID box
+9. In OvDx, scan the Global ID on the new tube containing the sample into the Global ID box

 10. Click Update Sample